Chapter 5.02

 5.02.050 City license officer.

-A. The city license officer shall collect all license fees and issue licenses in the name of the city to all persons qualified under the provisions of this chapter and shall:
+The Business Licensing Service of the State Department of Revenue shall collect all fees and issue licenses in the name of the city to all persons qualified under the provisions of this chapter, except for nonprofit, charitable religious or philanthropic organizations, and shall:

-3. Any notice required by this title to be mailed to any licensee or applicant shall be sent by ordinary mail, addressed to the address of the licensee or applicant as shown by the records of the city license officer, or if no such address is shown, to such address as the city license officer is able to ascertain by reasonable effort.
+C. Any notice required by this title to be mailed to any licensee or applicant shall be sent by ordinary mail, addressed to the address of the licensee or applicant as shown by the records of the city license officer, or if no such address is shown, to such address as the city license officer is able to ascertain by reasonable effort.
 Failure of the licensee or applicant to receive such mailed notice shall not release the licensee or applicant from any fee or penalties thereon, nor shall such failure serve to extend any time limit set by the provisions of this title.
-Notice to the city license officer may be made to: City of Enumclaw, 1339 Griffin Avenue, Enumclaw, WA 98022.
 (Ord.
+2485 § 1 (Exh.
+A), 2011; Ord.
 1798 § 3, 1993).

 5.02.060 Fees.